bslassey/tigress-threat-model/draft-lassey-tigress-threat-model.md

 Data that is exchanged over the course of credential transfer.

 ### Credential transfer invitation
 The initial data containing Provisioning Information {{Tigress-req-03}} sent to the receiver.
-It represents an invitation to accept the transfer of copy of the credential.
+It represents an invitation to accept the transfer of the credential.

 # Users